versia-pub/server/docs/api/frontend.md

 GET /api/v1/frontend/config
 ```

 Retrieves the frontend configuration for the instance.
-This returns whatever the `frontend.settings` object is set to in the Lysand configuration.
+This returns whatever the `frontend.settings` object is set to in the Versia Server configuration.

 This behaves like the `/api/v1/preferences` endpoint in the Mastodon API, but is specific to the frontend.
 These values are arbitrary and can be used for anything.